SlavkoMuzdeka/e-Kindergarten/README.md

 5. Configure Database Connection:

-- In the project source code, locate the database configuration file.
+In the project source code, locate the database configuration file.
-- Provide the necessary database credentials to connect to your MySQL database.
+Provide the necessary database credentials to connect to your MySQL database.

 6. Run the Application

 ## Key Features

-- Database Integration: The application should utilize a database management system (DBMS) of your choice.
+- `Database Integration`: The application should utilize a database management system (DBMS) of your choice.
 The database connection details, including the connection string, must be read from an application configuration file.
 The database should consist of 7-15 tables (or equivalent if a non-relational database is used).

-- User Accounts: The application should support different types of user accounts, including at least two types such as administrators and clerks.
+- `User Accounts`: The application should support different types of user accounts, including at least two types such as administrators and clerks.
 User authentication and role-based access control should be implemented.

-- Internationalization: Internationalization should be supported with at least two languages, including English and one of the official languages of your country.
+- `Internationalization`: Internationalization should be supported with at least two languages, including English and one of the official languages of your country.
 This internationalization should be at the form level, and data-level internationalization is optional.

-- User Preferences: Implement user settings, allowing users to choose from several (at least three) different themes/styles, each with different color schemes, fonts, and more.
+- `User Preferences`: Implement user settings, allowing users to choose from several (at least three) different themes/styles, each with different color schemes, fonts, and more.
 The system should remember the user's preference and apply it upon login.